ltraveler/idena-sibling/README.md

 ## 💬&nbsp; Overview

-The main goal of this playbook is to facilitate a quick and secure deployment of Idena Node/Shared Node.
-You can configure all parameters of your node/shared node and easily update your shared node API keys.
+The main goal of this playbook is to facilitate a quick and secure deployment of Idena Node / Shared Node.
+You can configure all parameters of your node / shared node and easily update your shared node API keys.
 If you choose to deploy a shared node, it will be deployed using an HTTPS connection.
 You can opt to use your own SSL certificate or a certificate from Let's Encrypt.
 If you choose to use Let's Encrypt, the certificate will be automatically updated via a special crontab task.

 ## 🫴&nbsp; Requirements: